limited-effort/snfoil-policy/README.md

 ### Scope

 There is nothing special about SnFoil Policy Scopes.
 They are just defined to make life a little easier.
-Go ahead an check out how to use Scopes in [Pundit](https://github.com/varvet/pundit#scopes), we highly recommend them.
+Check out how to use Scopes in [Pundit](https://github.com/varvet/pundit#scopes), we highly recommend them.

 ## Development